 Factors that Influence Obesity

 Your genetic makeup determines your eye and hair color, and it can also influence how easily you gain or lose weight.
 Some genetic combinations can even predispose us to obesity.
-While this is a contributing factor, its important to recognize that our genetics alone do not define our destiny, and many of these effects can be offset by eating a healthy, balanced diet and exercising more.
+While this is a contributing factor, its important to recognize that our genetics alone do not define our destiny, and some of these effects can be offset by eating a healthy, balanced diet and exercising more.

 Examples of Genetic Factors Influencing Weight